Wisbech: Contemporary

-The Metal Box company established their largest manufacturing unit at Weasenham Lane in 1953.
+The Metal Box Company established their largest manufacturing unit at Weasenham Lane in 1953.
 The site provides processed food cans for fruit, vegetables, soups, milk and pet foods.
 The workforce grew to over 1,000 before reducing as a result of automation and redundancies.
 Steel was brought from Welsh steelworks and also from overseas.
 The site had its own rail yard before the Wisbech to March line closed.
 The site is now part of Crown Cork.

 English Brothers Ltd, another long-established company in Wisbech, are importers of timber brought in at Wisbech port.
-In 1900 they manufactured wooden troop hits for the war in South Africa.
+In 1900 they manufactured wooden troop huts for the war in South Africa.
 During World War II they produced wooden munitions boxes.
 Shire Garden Building Ltd based in Wisbech and Sutton Bridge have been manufacturing wooden buildings since the 1980s.

 In 2010 Dutch based Partner Logistics opened a £12m frozen food warehouse on Boleness Road, employing over fifty staff.
 The 77,000 pallet, fully automated "freezer" centre had contracts with Lamb Weston, Bird's Eye and Pinguin Foods.

 In recent decades the closure of the Clarkson Geriatric hospital (1983), Bowthorpe maternity hospital (c.
 1983), Balding & Mansell (printers) (c.
 1992), Budgens store (formerly Coop) (2017) and horticultural college (2012), Bridge Street post office (2014), as well as gradual reductions in workforce by CMB, indicate a decline in the economy.

 Small family businesses such as Bodgers (2013), Franks butchers (2015) and local bakeries have given way to the supermarkets.

 The larger employers in Wisbech include Nestle Purina PetCare, Cromwell Rd and Princes, Lynn Rd.

 In April 2018 plans for an £8m redevelopment of the North Cambridgeshire Hospital were announced.